Particular/docs.particular.net/servicecontrol/audit-instances/creating-config-file.md

 ### Raven/IndexStoragePath

+> [!NOTE]
-INFO: Only supported on the RavenDB 3.5 storage engine.
+> Only supported on the RavenDB 3.5 storage engine.
 Use [symbolic links (soft links) to map any RavenDB storage subfolder](https://ravendb.net/docs/article-page/5.4/csharp/server/storage/customizing-raven-data-files-locations) to other physical drives.

 The path for the indexes on disk.